vazco/uniforms/docs/api-bridges.md

   if (model.votes < 0) {
     details.push({
       name: 'votes',
-      message: 'Votes must be a non-negative number!'
+      message: 'Votes must be a non-negative number!', });
-    });
   }